Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

    It is possible for ``VIDIOC_QUERYMENU`` to return an ``EINVAL`` error code for some indices between ``minimum`` and ``maximum``.
 In that case that particular menu item is not supported by this driver.
-Also note that the ``minimum`` value is not necessarily 0.
+Also note that the woke ``minimum`` value is not necessarily 0.

-See also the examples in :ref:`control`.
+See also the woke examples in :ref:`control`.

 .. tabularcolumns:: |p{1.2cm}|p{3.6cm}|p{12.5cm}|